Coastal erosion: Soft-erosion controls

 Soft erosion strategies refer to temporary options of slowing the effects of erosion.
 These options, including Sandbag and beach nourishment, are not intended to be long-term solutions or permanent solutions.
 Another method, beach scraping or beach bulldozing allows for the creation of an artificial dune in front of a building or as means of preserving a building foundation.
 However, there is a U.S. federal moratorium on beach bulldozing during turtle nesting season, 1 May – 15 November.
 One of the most common methods of soft erosion control is beach nourishment projects.
 These projects involve dredging sand and moving it to the beaches as a means of reestablishing the sand lost due to erosion.
 In some situations, beach nourishment is not a suitable measure to take for erosion control, such as in areas with sand sinks or frequent and large storms.

 Dynamic revetment, which uses loose cobble to mimic the function of a natural storm beach, may be a soft-erosion control alternative in high energy environments such as open coastlines.

 Over the years beach nourishment has become a very controversial shore protection measure: It has the potential to negatively impact several of the natural resources.
 Some large issues with these beach nourishment projects are that they must follow a wide range of complex laws and regulations, as well as the high expenses it takes to complete these projects.
-Just because sand is added to a beach doesn't mean it will stay there.
+Just because sand is added to a beach does not mean it will stay there.
 Some communities will bring in large volumes of sand repeatedly only for it to be washed away with the next big storm.
 Despite these factors, beach nourishment is still used often in many communities.
 Lately, the U.S. Army Corps of Engineers emphasized the need to consider a whole new range of solutions to coastal erosion, not just structural solutions.
 Solutions that have potential include native vegetation, wetland protection and restoration, and relocation or removal of structures and debris.

-Living Shorelines
+Living shorelines

 The solutions to coastal erosion that include vegetation are called "living shorelines".
 Living shorelines use plants and other natural elements.
 Living shorelines are found to be more resilient against storms, improve water quality, increase biodiversity, and provide fishery habitats.
 Marshes and oyster reefs are examples of vegetation that can be used for living shorelines; they act as natural barriers to waves.
 Fifteen feet of marsh can absorb fifty percent of the energy of incoming waves.